 What is botulinum toxin?Botulinum toxin is a protein produced by the bacterium Clostridium botulinum which blocks the release of acetylcholine.
 Acetylcholine is the substance that is responsible for transmitting electrical impulses which make the facial muscles contract.
 Various pharmaceutical companies manufacture botulinum toxin for medical and cosmetic use; brand names include BOTOX® and Dysport®.

 How does botulinum toxin work?Overactivity of some facial muscles may occur following facial palsy.
 This can lead to unwanted movements in parts of the face (the medical term is synkinesis).
 For example, the eye may close when chewing or spontaneous facial twitching can occur.
 Injecting botulinum toxin into the affected area temporarily paralyses (weakens) the underlying muscles, and hence alleviates symptoms.
 Injection to the normal side is sometimes used to improve symmetry when the normal (unaffected) side of the face is overactive.
+See pictures on the right for before and after examples.

 Who should you see for botulinum toxin treatment?Your first treatment with botulinum toxin should be carried out by a consultant who specialises in the treatment of facial palsy.
 Subsequent treatments will be carried out either by the consultant or registrar.
 In specialist centres, follow-up treatment may be provided by a facial palsy rehabilitation therapist who will have undergone specialist training.